Brenda Namukuta: Career

 Namukuta was the National Resistance Movement (NRM) flag bearer for Kaliro District.
 She won the 2021 National elections and became the woman representative member of Parliament for Kaliro district.
 She sits on the parliamentary budget committee in the eleventh Parliament of Uganda Namukuta serves as the treasurer for the Uganda Women Parliamentary Association (UWOPA).
-She is treasurer of the Parliamentary Caucus of Busoga sub-region region Members of the Parliament of Uganda.
+She is treasurer of the Parliamentary Caucus of Busoga sub-region Members of the Parliament of Uganda.

 Other works

 Namukuta was among the members of the parliamentary budget committee in the eleventh Parliament of Uganda who visited the FUFA headquarters to learn more about the activities FUFA and how the game of football is administered and governed in Uganda.

 Namukuta was among the members of parliament from the Busoga region who discussed on the status of roads with in Busoga Sub-region with the Uganda National Roads Authority (UNRA) team which was led by Executive Director Allen Kagina.